Kelvysb/MagicCucaBakery/Documentation/WPF_MVVM/WPF_MVVM.md

 * No One's First
     * Other control construct both View and ViewModel.
-    * After the creation set the DataContext binding both.
+    * After the creation set the DataContext.

 ##Interaction